 Students can transfer up to 60 lower division and 30 upper division courses to FIU.
 Only 18 credits of transferred upper division coursework can be used to satisfy the requirements for the Psychology major.
-To determine whether the courses you completed at a another college or university are equivalent to the courses offered at FIU, visit the Transfer Equivalency Database
+To determine whether the courses you completed at another college or university are equivalent to the courses offered at FIU, visit the Transfer Equivalency Database

 If the courses you have completed are not in the database, contact your Academic Advisor to request a course evaluation.
+Criteria for entry into the major: Must be admitted to FIU.
+AA or General Education Requirements must be met.

-Requirements for B.A. in Psychology
+B.A.
+In Psychology